smenjas/educational-content/computers.md

 [Pocket](https://getpocket.com/) lets you save articles to read later.

+The worst lie told in school is that Wikipedia is an inaccurate source of information.
+It is more accurate than the Encyclopedia Britannica.
+It is a summary of the most influential books and publications in history, with references.
+It is not just made up: people continuously check it for errors, and ruthlessly correct them.
+You can try to vandalize it, but anyone can see what you did by looking at the page history, and your edits will be reverted if they're not factual.

-Don't let yourself sit in rut.
+Don't let yourself sit in a rut.
 Explore, learn, create, and share!

 ## Programming
 If you want to know more about how computers work, check out [Free Code